Jacobus Henricus van 't Hoff: Physical chemistry

 Van 't Hoff became a lecturer in chemistry and physics at the Veterinary College in Utrecht.
 He then worked as a professor of chemistry, mineralogy, and geology at the University of Amsterdam for almost 18 years before eventually becoming the chairman of the chemistry department.
-In 1896, Van 't Hoff moved to Germany, where he finished his career at the University of Berlin in 1911.
+In 1896, van 't Hoff moved to Germany, where he finished his career at the University of Berlin in 1911.
 In 1901, he received the first Nobel Prize in Chemistry for his work with solutions.
 His work showed that very dilute solutions follow mathematical laws that closely resemble the laws describing the behavior of gases.

 Honours and awards

 In 1885, Van 't Hoff was appointed as a Member of the Royal Netherlands Academy of Arts and Sciences.
+He was elected to honorary membership of the Manchester Literary and Philosophical Society in1892.
 In 1904, he was elected as a member to the American Philosophical Society.
 Other distinctions include honorary doctorates from Harvard and Yale (1901), Victoria University, the University of Manchester (1903), and University of Heidelberg (1908).
 He was awarded the Davy Medal of the Royal Society in 1893 (along with Le Bel), and elected a Foreign Member of the Royal Society (ForMemRS) in 1897.
 He was awarded the Helmholtz Medal of the Prussian Academy of Sciences (1911), and appointed Knight of the French Legion of Honour (1894) and Senator in the Kaiser-Wilhelm-Gesellschaft (1911).
 Van 't Hoff became an Honorary Member of the British Chemical Society in London, the Royal Netherlands Academy of Arts and Sciences (1892), American Chemical Society (1898), the Académie des Sciences in Paris (1905), and the Netherlands Chemical Society (1908).
 Of his numerous distinctions, Van 't Hoff regarded winning the first Nobel Prize in Chemistry as the culmination of his career.
 The following are named after him: